LearnTeachCode/intro-javascript-class/week-4/4-1-loops-overview.md

 ## 4.1.4: Creating a `for` loop

-For loops are a different way to structure a loop from the while loops in the previous example.
+For loops are a different way to structure a loop.

 To turn an `while` loop into a `for` loop, we have to identify the 4 parts of the loop.